 When feedback is merely collected, and not acted upon, businesses enter a cycle of chasing the metrics, and not focusing on what matters: the customer experience.

 This is evident in the sheer number of surveys we all see each day.
-Stephanie mentioned an inbox crammed with surveys.
+One panelist mentioned an inbox crammed with surveys.
 Matt mentioned how he gets about four surveys for each of the 100+ flights he books each year.
 At one point he did take the time to fill one out, but he never got any reply, and so felt no incentive to fill out another survey.

 Matt’s story reveals a central point of the feedback experience, one that so many businesses miss: customers want to feel like they’re being heard.

-As Stephanie astutely observes, feedback is a two-way street.
+Feedback is a two-way street.
 And as Howard notes, when you act on feedback from the customer, you make a customer for life.

-How Can We Feedback Improve the Experience
+How Can We Improve the Feedback Experience

 “Because customers” is really the guiding mantra of a successful feedback experience.
 However, our experts broaden the scope of feedback to include employees, too.